 Resizing and compressing are different things, but they're often confused.
 Resizing changes the pixel dimensions of an image.
 A 4000 by 3000 pixel photo resized to 1200 by 900 will have fewer pixels and generally a smaller file size, but the exact file size depends on the format and compression settings you choose when saving.
 Compressing an image reduces the file size by encoding the existing pixels more efficiently, without necessarily changing the dimensions at all.

 If you need an image under a specific file size limit (like 100KB for a portal upload), resizing alone might not get you there.
-You may also need to compress.
-The compress to 100KB tool handles that separately, or the main compressor on the homepage lets you control both dimensions and quality in one step.
+You may also need to compress the image separately, or use the main compressor on the homepage, which lets you control both dimensions and quality in one step.

 When JPEG is the right output and when PNG is

-If you're resizing a photo to share online, send by email, or upload to a portal, output as JPEG.
+If you're resizing a photo to share online, send by email, or upload to a portal, output as JPEG, or convert PNG to JPG first if that's your starting format.
 It produces smaller files and is accepted everywhere.
 The quality loss from JPEG compression at 80 to 90% is invisible at normal viewing sizes.

-Use PNG output when the image has a transparent background, or when you've used Fit mode and want the padding area to be transparent rather than white.
+Use PNG output when your original image contains transparency or when you want to preserve transparent regions of the image.
+Note that in Fit mode, any added padding is currently white rather than transparent.
 PNG is also the right choice for screenshots, diagrams, or images with sharp text, because JPEG compression creates visible artifacts around high-contrast edges like text on a solid background.
 For those, PNG's lossless encoding keeps the edges clean.